 Diet is an important part of a Taoist’s spiritual practice.
-We are what we eat, and for this reason, Taoists look at diet as a integral part of general health and a fundamental part of their lifestyle.
-According to ancient Taoist philosophy, as we age, we gradually evolve to require learn to less and to avoid problematic foods.
+We are what we eat, and for this reason, Taoists look at diet as an integral part of general health and a fundamental part of their lifestyle.
+According to ancient Taoist philosophy, as we age, we gradually evolve to require learning to less and to avoid problematic foods.

 The Chinese word “bigu” translates to “avoiding grains”, but it is far more complex than this.
 From the Zhuangzi:

 “On Mount Kuyeh there dwells a spirit man whose skin is like congealed snow and who is gentle as a virgin.
 He does not eat any of the five grains, but inhales the wind and drinks the dew.”

 Bigu, the aim of the highest and most ancient form of the Taoist diet, generally requires one to eat seasonally and locally, eliminating the consumption of grains, processed, artificial, toxic, and genetically modified and/or inhumanely sourced foods.
 Considering the number of diseases, food intolerances and allergies on the rise from consuming processed and genetically modified foods, there is valuable wisdom within the Bigu diet.